-During the months of June, July and August, getting to Kjerag is quite simple; there is a daily direct Tide bus connection from Stavanger (the nearest airport) to Kjerag (Øygardstølen parking lot).
+During June, July, and August, getting to Kjerag is quite simple; there is a daily direct Tide bus connection from Stavanger (the nearest airport) to Kjerag (Øygardstølen parking lot).
 The return ticket costs 66 Euros.
-Beware that you will have exactly 6 hours and 15 minutes to do the hike, if you don’t want the bus to leave without you.
+Beware that you will have exactly 6 hours and 15 minutes to do the Kjeragbolten hike if you don’t want the bus to leave without you.
 That is why for the less stressful hiking experience, I recommend staying in the closest town of Lysebotn for one night at least.
 Two nights, if you take into account the unpredictable weather in the area.

 From Stavanger, Lysebotn is also reachable by ferry, and the ticket price is 140 Norwegian Krones (15 Euros).
 Boats might not operate every day; check the timetable on the Kolumbus website.

-As I was traveling on the weekend, bus to Kjerag was the only option to reach the area.
-But as I’ve posted a message on Kjerag Tourist Information Facebook page, I managed to join the car ride with Timo and Viral, two other hikers heading the same way.
+As I was traveling on the weekend, a bus to Kjerag was the only option to reach the area.
+But as I posted a message on the Kjerag Tourist Information Facebook page, I managed to join the car ride with Timo and Viral, two other hikers heading the same way.
 Carpooling is not only the cheapest way to get to Kjerag, but also an ecological choice.
-Share the costs, reduce congestion as well as air pollution!
+Share the costs, and reduce congestion as well as air pollution!

-To reach Kjeragbolten from Øygardstølen, just follow the crowds and T-marked trail.
-If you come with a car, the parking fee is 200 NOK (21 Euro).
+To reach Kjeragbolten from Øygardstølen, just follow the crowds and the T-marked trail.
+If you come by car, the parking fee is 200 NOK (21 Euro).

-If you head from Øygardstølen to Lysebotn, there is an exciting road with hairpin turns, one of them in the middle of the narrow tunnel!
-So slow down when inside; you might get surprised by an unexpected 180 degrees turn!
+If you head from Øygardstølen to Lysebotn, there is an exciting road with hairpin turns, one of them in the middle of the narrow tunnel.
+So slow down when inside; you might get surprised by an unexpected 180-degree turn!

-The owner of the Hauane Bed & Breakfast, the guesthouse where I stayed, gladly picked me up both ways, while on another occasion I hitchhiked for this 15-minute ride with some Spanish hiking couple and Norwegian blokes who used the winding road for the adrenaline ride on skateboards!
-As always, mind the sheep on the way!
-They are not Saint-Exupéry’s drawing!
+The owner of the Hauane Bed & Breakfast, the guesthouse where I stayed, gladly picked me up both ways, while on another occasion I hitchhiked for this 15-minute ride with some Spanish hiking couple and Norwegian blokes who used the winding road for the adrenaline ride on skateboards.

-Still, if you are looking for accommodation near Kjerag, Lysebotn is the place to anchor yourself!
-This means you could start climbing Kjerag before the crowds from Stavanger arrive (which gives you some 2,5 hour advantage time!).
+Still, if you are looking for accommodation near Kjeragbolten, Lysebotn is the place to anchor yourself!
+This means you could start climbing Kjerag before the crowds from Stavanger arrive (which gives you some 2,5 hour advantage time).